sadiklaliwala/Employee-Managment-System/README.md

-This is Project Made for Practise the React
+This is Project Made for Practise the React.
-React is used as Frontend and backend both for storing Data browser localstorage is used in this project reacts usestates , usecontext ,useEffect is mostly used javascript localstorage is used
+React is used as Frontend and backend both for storing Data browsers localstorage is used. in this project reacts topic :- usestates , usecontext ,useEffect is mostly used

 Funtonality ;
   1) Login of Employee And Admin is dynaminc
   2) all the Data is comming dynamically
+  3) admin can see Employees name and how Many task they have completed , active , NewTask or failed.
+  4) Employee can see which task Have been given by Admin